 RETURNING, NEW RANGER AND RANGER FAMILIES

 As you may have heard RANGER RECOVERY is still underway.
-We look forward to you joining us for Fall term 2021!
+We look forward to you joining us!
 Housing and Residence Life has detailed plans to welcome students to our residence halls at full capacity.
 By working together and everyone doing their part, we can continue to have a safe, healthy, and successful year.

 We recognize that the situation continues to evolve, we will communicate as more details develop.
 Please check your @ranger.uwp.edu email account regularly for updates.

 - Check My Housing for room assignment and roommates